-Print off photos of the bride’s other half along with a few of any exes and maybe some of other partners from around the group of hens and then cut bits off like the feet, the hair, the hands, the legs etc and the bride has to guess which body parts belong to which partner.
+Print off photos of the bride’s other half along with a few of any exes and maybe some of the other partners from around the group of hens and then cut bits off like the feet, the hair, the hands, the legs, etc and the bride has to guess which body parts belong to which partner.
 Just imagine the hilarity when the bride thinks her dad’s feet are actually her husband-to-be’s!

 4. Prosecco pong

 Like beer pong, but with a sophisticated hen party twist.
 Get into two teams and see which side can get the other team to drink their prosecco first by throwing the balls into the glasses.

 5. Who’s who

 Ask all the hens to write down an unknown fact about themselves and get the bride to take them out of a hat and guess who they relate to.
 Forfeits for wrong answers of course.

 Either get the hens to all to write down some dares and put them in a hat to be drawn randomly throughout the night or purchase a kit from companies like Not on the High Street and Etsy.

 Your classic game of charades, but all of the films are wedding-related!

 Write down a list of questions about the bride and get the hens to see how well they know her.
 This only works if you’re all pretty tight knit as it risks alienating new friends or people she hasn’t known for decades.